shantanum28/Elden-Ring/README.md

 ## **Elden Ring Boss Walkthroughs**

 Welcome to the **Elden Ring Boss Walkthroughs** repository!
-This project is designed to provide a comprehensive, step-by-step guide for defeating all major and optional bosses in *Elden Ring*.
+This project is designed to provide a comprehensive, step-by-step guide for defeating all major bosses in *Elden Ring*.
 Whether you're a new player seeking strategies or an experienced Tarnished looking for tips to refine your approach, this repository aims to enhance your journey through the Lands Between.

 ## **How to Use**
 1. Navigate to the boss you need help with using the [List of Bosses](Walkthroughs/List-of-Bosses.md).